Guide to Earning an Online Psychology Degree

 Tips for Preparing for an Online Master’s Program

 As more schools offer undergraduate psychology degrees online, there is parallel growth in online master’s degree programs in psychology.
-Although fewer schools currently offer online master’s degrees in psychology than do online bachelor’s degrees due to limiting factors such as supervised internships and practicums, it is possible to find reputable online programs in addition to traditional on-campus options.
+Although fewer schools currently offer online master’s degrees in psychology than do online bachelor’s degrees due to limiting factors such as supervised internships and practicums, it is possible to find reputable online programs and many hybrid programs (that is, a combination of on-campus and online) in addition to traditional on-campus options.
 If you are interested in psychology as a career, a master’s degree can open doors to careers in research and academia as well as prepare you to complete a doctoral program.
 As you begin your college career, here are a few things to keep in mind to prepare for an online master’s program: